mayapatterson/portfolio-v2/_case-studies/Trunk Club's Pinterest Integration.md

 The core of Trunk Club's digital experience happens through a messaging platform.
 When a member signs up they are paired with a stylist.
 From there members and stylists message back and forth about the member's style and wardrobe needs.

-With the help of our PMs we were able to sort through real member conversations to find examples of member's sharing images from pinterest or other sources of inspiration.
+With the help of our PMs, we were able to sort through real member conversations to find examples of member's sharing images from Pinterest or other sources of inspiration.
 We found that member's were taking the initiative to share links to their Pinterest boards with their stylist.

 From this information we drafted a simple HMW statement: